agarwalharsh/goodread-search/README.md

 Things that could have been implemented with more time-

-1. Test cases could have been written
+1. Could have written more test cases
 2. CSS could be segregated for different components